-Title of Each Class On Which Registered Common Stock, \$0.15 par value per share New York Stock Exchange Chicago Stock Exchange Preferred Stock Purchase Rights New York Stock Exchange Chicago Stock Exchange 6.25% Non-Cumulative Preferred Stock, Series A New York Stock Exchange Chicago Stock Exchange Securities registered pursuant to Sect ion 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in n Rule 405 of the Securities Act.
-Yes 🔲 No 🔽 Indicate by check mark if the registrant is not required to file reports pursuant to Sect ion 13 or Section 15(d) of the Exchange Act.
-Yes 🔲 No 🗹 Indicate by check mark whether the registrant (1) has filed all reports required to be f ("the Exchange Act") during the preceding 12 months (or for such shorter period that subject to such filing requirements for the past 90 days.
-Yes $\boxed{\ }$ No $\boxed{\ }$ • Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulest of registrant's knowledge, in definitive proxy or information statements incorpor this Form 10-K. Indicate by check mark whether the registrant has submitted electronically and poster required to be submitted and posted pursuant to Rule 405 of Regulation S-T during to registrant was required to submit and post such files).
-Yes No No Indicate by check mark whether the registrant is a large accelerated filer, an accelerate (as defined in Rule 12b-2 of the Exchange Act).
-Large accelerated filer Accelerated filer Non-accelerated filer (as a content of the filer (b) (b) (c) (c) (c) (c) (c) (c) ted filer, a non-accelerated filer, or a smaller reporting company Do not check if smaller reporting company) Smaller reporting company DO HOL CHECK II SHIAILEI TEPOTUNG COMPANY) Indicate by check mark whether the registrant is a shell company (as defined in Rule $$ 12b-2 of the Exchange Act).
-Yes 🔲 No 🗹 The aggregate market value of the registrant's common stock, \$0.15 par value per sh business on June 30, 2016, was \$2.2 billion.
-1 are, held by non-affiliates of the registrant as of the close of The number of shares outstanding of the registrant's common stock, \$0.15 par value 68,147,490. per share, as of the close of business on February 15, 2017, was 1 In determining this amount, the registrant assumed that the executive officers and direct ors of the registrant are affiliates of the registrant.
+Title of Each Class On Which Registered Common Stock, \$0.15 par value per share New York Stock Exchange Chicago Stock Exchange Preferred Stock Purchase Rights New York Stock Exchange Chicago Stock Exchange 6.25% Non-Cumulative Preferred Stock, Series A New York Stock Exchange Chicago Stock Exchange Securities registered pursuant to Section 12(g) of f the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 o f the Securities Act.
+Yes $\Box$ No $\overline{\lor}$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Sec ction 15(d) of the Exchange Act.
+Yes 🔲 No 🔽 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section ("the Exchange Act") during the preceding 12 months (or for such shorter period that the registra subject to such filing requirements for the past 90 days.
+Yes $\boxed{\checkmark}$ No $$ , , Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is best of registrant's knowledge, in definitive proxy or information statements incorporated by referthis Form 10-K. Indicate by check mark whether the registrant has submitted electronically and posted on its corprequired to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding registrant was required to submit and post such files).
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a no (as defined in Rule 12b-2 of the Exchange Act).
+Large accelerated filer Accelerated filer Non-accelerated filer (Do not check Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use th new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchang Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No V The aggregate market value of the registrant's common stock, \$0.15 par value per share, held by business on June 30, 2017, was \$3.3 billion.1 non-affiliates of the registrant as of the close of The number of shares outstanding of the registrant's common stock, \$0.15 par value per share, a 71,850,904. s of the close of business on February 15, 2018, was In determining this amount, the registrant assumed that the executive officers and directors of the regi shall not be deemed to be conclusive for any other purposes. strant are affiliates of the registrant.
 Such assumptions